Qiang-CU/Qiang-CU.github.io/_pages/index.md

 ## About

-I am currently a fourth-year PhD student in System Engineering and Engineering Mangement at the The Chinese University of Hong Kong, where I was supervised by [Prof. Hoi-To Wai.](https://www1.se.cuhk.edu.hk/~htwai/) Prior to this, I earned a B.S. in The Harbin Institute of Technology, China.
+I am currently a fourth-year PhD student in System Engineering and Engineering Mangement at the The Chinese University of Hong Kong, where I was supervised by [Prof. Hoi-To Wai.](https://www1.se.cuhk.edu.hk/~htwai/) Prior to this, I earned a B.S. in the Harbin Institute of Technology, China.

 ## Education

 - Ph.D in Operation Research, 2020-present

-  Department of System Engineering \& Engineering Management The Chinese University of Hong Kong
+  Department of System Engineering & Engineering Management

+  The Chinese University of Hong Kong

 - B.E. in Information and Computing Science, 2016-2020

   Department of Mathematics

   Harbin Institute of Technology